huseyinyilmaz/django-numerics/doc/source/index.rst

 DJANGO_NUMERICS_SERIALIZER_BACKEND
 ----------------------------------

 Changes how djangonumeric endpoint urls are generated.
-Please see *serializers* section of documentation for choices.
+Please see *serializers* section of documentation for options.

 DJANGO_NUMERICS_VIEW
 --------------------

 djangonumerics comes with a default interface.
-But you can change the default interface to fit your projects, design. default value is *djangonumerics/index.html*
+But you can change the default interface to fit your project's design by changing the template of the view. default value is *djangonumerics/index.html*

 DJANGO_NUMERICS_HELP_VIEW
 -------------------------

-djangonumerics comes with numerics dashboard installation instruction for every endpoint.
+djangonumerics comes with numerics dashboard integration instructions for every endpoint.
 With this setting, template that creates help pages can be changed. default value is *djangonumerics/help.html*

 DJANGO_NUMERICS_ENABLED
 -----------------------